 Dear Chalmette High Family,

-Looking back at my fifty years as a teacher and principal at Chalmette High School, I am amazed when I think of the thousands of wonderful people I have met.
+Looking back at my over fifty years as a teacher and principal at Chalmette High School, I am amazed when I think of the thousands of wonderful people I have met.
 The students, parents, staff, teachers, administrators and community members have truly enhanced my life.
 I have had the privilege to see young teenagers grow academically, emotionally, and socially into promising new adults.
 I cannot express the joy that I have at every graduation ceremony seeing the students’ growth which has occurred over their four years at Chalmette High.
 What a great way to spend my life, with the future generation enjoying their teen lives and preparing to accomplish great things.

 When Dr. John Hunter, President of LSU, spoke at the dedication of the new Chalmette High School campus in 1962, he spoke of CHS as one of the most beautiful and well equipped schools in Louisiana.
 I wonder what he would think of our campus today.
 Because of the leadership of our superintendent, Ms. Doris Voitier, and the support of our St. Bernard Parish school board members, the Chalmette High facility is second to none.